IgniteUI/igniteui-docfx/en/components/snackbar.md

 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Snackbar component, Angular Snackbar control
 ---
 # Snackbar
-<p class="highlight">The Ignite UI for Angular Snackbar component provides feedback about an operation with a single-line message, which can include a link to an action such as Undo.
-The Snackbar message appears above all other screen elements, located at the bottom of a mobile device screen or at the lower left of larger device screens.</p>
+<p class="highlight">The Ignite UI for Angular Snackbar component provides feedback about an operation with a single-line message, which can include an action.
+The Snackbar message appears above all other elements and is positioned at the bottom center of the screen.</p>
 <div class="divider"></div>

 ## Angular Snackbar Example